 Leah Sawyer physical therapy.

-provider of physical therapy to the greater nashville area.
+provider of physical therapy to the Southern oregon area.

 There are certain themes that define a person.
 For me, a few have been constant throughout my life: I have always been active, I have always been a competitive athlete, and I have always had an interest in how the body functions and heals.